spenserwenhe/matrix-calculator/README.md

 A command-line program that allows users to find matrix echelon forms, RREFs, and more.
 It currently only supports finding echelon forms and RREFs.

 To run the program, do **make main** to compile, then do **./main** to run.

+**TODO**
+I currently plan on doing two things:
+  1) Implementing inverse matrices, decomps (LU, QR, etc.)
+  2) Executing matrix functions will not affect the matrix stored, and will therefore let users to call other matrix functions on the current matrix before scrapping the matrix.